obmarg/cynic/cynic-book/src/building-queries/index.md

 The previous section of the book showed how to use the various derive macros cynic provides to build out GraphQL queries.
-If you've got a more complex use case, these might not always provide the functonality you're looking for.
+If you've got a more complex use case, these might not always provide the functionality you're looking for.
 Cynic provides lower level functionality for building queries without these derives, and that's what we'll go into in this chapter.